JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 Before creating a project from a JetBrains Space, you need to configure a [dedicated connection to your Space instance](configuring-connections.md#connect-to-jetbrains-space).

-1. On the __Create project__ page, select to create project __from JetBrains Space__.
-The first time, you will be prompted to grant TeamCity access to viewing your user profile and projects.
+1. On the __Create project__ page, select to create a project __from JetBrains Space__.
+The first time, you will be prompted to sign in and grant TeamCity access to viewing your user profile and projects.
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
-3. TeamCity will display the project and build configuration name.
-If required, modify the names and click __Proceed__.
+3. TeamCity will display the project and build configuration names.
+If required, modify them and click __Proceed__.
 For a Git repository, TeamCity will autodetect the default branch, but you have an option to change it and to add other branches to monitor by entering their [specification](working-with-feature-branches.md#Configuring+branches).
 4. TeamCity will add a VCS build trigger and attempt to autodetect build steps.
    On the __Auto\-detected Build Steps page__ select the detected step(s) to use in your build configuration.
 Click __Use selected__.
    If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).